leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - use firewalls

 #### attacks
-- denial-of-service (DoS) attacks: attacks that prevent a system from processing or responding to letitimate traffic or requests for resources and objects.
+- denial-of-service (DoS) attacks: attacks that prevent a system from processing or responding to legitimate traffic or requests for resources and objects.
   - results in system crashes, system reboots, data corruption, blockage of services, and more.
   - Distributed Denial of Service (DDoS) attack: variant of DoS, manipulating traffic or a network service so that the attacks are reflected back to the victim from other sources
     - examples: DNS poisoning attacks and smurf attacks